Frequently Asked Questions

 Recompose follows all compost-testing regulations put forth by the Washington State Department of Licensing and the Board of Health.
 The pH range of Recompose compost is usually between 6.5 and 7, which is ideal for most plants.

-Human composting eliminates diseases.
-The human composting process creates heat over 131 degrees Fahrenheit.
-This heat ensures the soil created is safe and free of harmful pathogens.
-There are three rare diseases that disqualify a body from undergoing human composting: Ebola, prion diseases such as Creutzfeldt-Jakob Disease, and tuberculosis.
+There are three rare diseases that disqualify a body from undergoing human composting: Ebola, prion diseases such as Creutzfeldt-Jakob Disease, and active tuberculosis.
 Monitoring for these diseases is the responsibility of hospitals and medical examiners.
-For patients who have received radiation seed implants within 30 days of death, the treated organ must be removed before they are eligible for human composting.
+For patients who have received radiation seed implants, the radiation seeds must be removed and 30 days pass before the body is eligible for human composting.

 During the human composting process, staff screen for non-organics like metal fillings, prostheses, and artificial joints.
 These items are recycled when possible.
 Like in cremation, pacemakers are removed before human composting occurs.

 The process of human composting destroys most harmful pathogens.
-There are three rare diseases that disqualify a body from undergoing human composting: Ebola, prion diseases such as Creutzfeldt-Jakob Disease, and tuberculosis.
+There are three rare diseases that disqualify a body from undergoing human composting: Ebola, prion diseases such as Creutzfeldt-Jakob Disease, and active tuberculosis.

 The soil created by human composting can be mixed with ashes, plants, and other material.
 In some instances, plants can be placed in the vessel at the start of the human composting process.
 Our staff can answer questions about specific materials.
 Learn more about how our human composting process works.

 At Recompose, the human composting takes place in a device we call a vessel.
 It is a steel cylinder, 8 feet long and 4 feet tall.
-The vessel rests inside of a hexagonal frame.
+Each vessel rests inside of a hexagonal frame.

-Each body is placed into the vessel on a bed of wood chips, alfalfa, and straw.
-Over the next four to seven weeks, the body breaks down thanks to natural decomposition.
-The soil is removed from the vessel and placed into a curing bin, where it is aerated for three to five weeks.
+Over the next five to seven weeks, the body breaks down thanks to the natural action of aerobic microbes.
+Recompose staff monitor the temperature inside the vessel to determine when a rotation is needed to increase oxygenation and expose additional energy to the microbes.
+Once the microbes have finished their work, the soil is removed from the vessel and placed into a curing bin, where it is aerated for three to five weeks.

 Below is a photo of a Recompose vessel and cradle.